Rape statistics: United States

-The 1998 the National Violence Against Women Survey, based on a sample size of 8000, described the incidence of rape as 1 in 6 women and 1 in 33 men based upon the report of experiencing an attempted or completed rape in her or his lifetime.
+The 1998 National Violence Against Women Survey, based on a sample size of 8,000, estimated the incidence of rape to be 1 in 6 for women and 1 in 33 for men, based on reports of attempted or completed rapes over the course of her or his lifetime.

 A 1997 study on the non-institutionalized, non-military population by the U.S. Bureau of Justice Statistics, which defines rape as forced penetration by the offender, found that 91% of reported rape victims are female and 9% are male.

 The majority of rapes in the United States go unreported.
 According to the American Medical Association (1995), sexual violence, and rape in particular, is considered the most under-reported violent crime.
 The US Bureau of Justice Criminal Victimization Statistics reports that up to 66.1% of rapes go unreported.
 Some of the most common reasons given by victims for not reporting rapes are when the victim considers it a personal or private matter, and the fear of reprisal from the assailant.
 Under-reporting affects the accuracy of this data.

 A significant number of rapes reported to the police do not advance to prosecution.
 Twenty-five percent of reported rapes result in arrest.
 Only 16% of rapes and sexual assaults are reported to the police (Rape in America: A Report to the Nation.
 1992 and United Nations Populations Fund, 2000a).
 Factoring in unreported rapes, about 5% of rapists will ever spend a day in jail.

 Contrary to widespread belief, rape outdoors is rare.
 Over two thirds of all rapes occur in someone's home.
 31% occur in the perpetrators' homes, 27% in the victims' homes and 10% in homes shared by the victim and perpetrator.
 7% occur at parties, 7% in vehicles, 4% outdoors and 2% in bars.
 From 2000 to 2005, 59% of rapes were not reported to law enforcement.
 One factor relating to this is the misconception that most rapes are committed by strangers.
 In reality, studies indicate the following varying numbers:

 In a 2012 news story, The New York Times reported, "according to a survey by the Alaska Federation of Natives, the rate of sexual violence in rural villages like Emmonak is as much as 12 times the national rate.
-And interviews with Native American women here and across the nation’s tribal reservations suggest an even grimmer reality: They say few, if any, female relatives or close friends have escaped sexual violence."
+And interviews with Native American women here and across the nation's tribal reservations suggest an even grimmer reality: They say few, if any, female relatives or close friends have escaped sexual violence."
+In a national survey conducted in the United States of America, 14.8% of women over 17 years of age reported having been raped in their lifetime (with an additional 2.8% having experienced attempted rape) and 0.3% of the sample reported having been raped in the previous year.